Slovakia Energy Information

 Crude Oil Production

-Slovakia produces limited amounts of crude oil (around 0.4 Mt on average since 2013, 0.3 Mt in 2018), which is used in the petrochemical industry only.
+Slovakia produces very limited amounts of crude oil, which is used in the petrochemical industry only.

 Interactive Chart Slovakia Crude Oil Production